datajoint/datajoint-python/docs/src/getting_started/index.md

 !!! note

     Although you may connect to any MySQL server of your choice, the DataJoint company offers an online tutorial environment.
-Simply sign up for a free [DataJoint account](https://accounts.datajoint.io).
+Simply sign up for a free[DataJoint account] (https://accounts.datajoint.io).
 You will be granted privileges to create schemas that are prefixed as `{user}_`.

 === "environment variables"